Core Tax Principles

 Transparency in Relationships with Governments and Tax Administrations

 We build constructive and sustainable working relationships with governments and fiscal authorities.
 We have a shared interest with governments to ensure predictable, efficient, and rule-based tax administration.
-Where possible, we proactively seek certainty from tax authorities, including entering into bilateral Advance Pricing Agreements (APAs) where available.
+Where possible, we proactively seek certainty from tax authorities based upon full disclosure of all relevant facts and circumstances, including entering into bilateral Advance Pricing Agreements (APAs) where available.
 A bilateral APA is an agreement between two governments with respect to a specific taxpayer, specifying the pricing method to apply to intercompany transactions and how those transactions should be taxed.
-P&G currently has a comprehensive network of bilateral APAs which we estimate result in certainty regarding the taxation of over 70% of our global earnings.
+P&G currently has a comprehensive network of bilateral APAs which we estimate result in certainty regarding the taxation of over 70 percent of our global earnings.
 APAs are considered a best practice by the OECD.

 Our Worldwide Business Conduct Manual articulates the global standards we expect from our daily business activities, and our legal and ethical responsibilities.
 We operate within the letter and spirit of the law because doing the right thing, every time, gives consumers, customers, shareholders, external business partners, government and community leaders, and other stakeholders a reason to trust us, to believe we achieve our results in the right way and that we do not tolerate illegal or unethical dealings anywhere in the world.
 In addition to regular training, employees are required to report any potential violations of law or Company standards set forth in the Worldwide Business Conduct Manual and other policies.